Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.1/components/navbar.md

 - `.collapse.navbar-collapse` for grouping and hiding navbar contents by a parent breakpoint.
 - Add an optional `.navbar-scroll` to set a `max-height` and [scroll expanded navbar content](#scrolling).

-Here's an example of all the sub-components included in a responsive light-themed navbar that automatically collapses at the `lg` (large) breakpoint.
+Here's an example of all the sub-components included in a responsive dark-themed navbar that automatically collapses at the `lg` (large) breakpoint.

 {{< example >}}
 <nav class="navbar navbar-expand-lg navbar-dark bg-dark">